 What to do in Cape Town is really about what takes your fancy.
 Anyone wanting something bohemian they can head to the out artisan cafes in Bo-Kaap.
 Anyone with a street food appetite can eat their way through Neighbourhood Market.
 The rest of the city has craft beer breweries, offbeat boutiques, fascinating museums, and you’re within an hour’s drive for wineries.

 For Cape Town, I’d definitely recommend the V&A Waterfront.
 The city meets the sea here, and it’s a prime dining spot.
 Restaurants like Wang Thai and the Green Dolphin offer everything from Asian bites to fresh-grilled seafood, so you can eat your heart out.
-Alongside the V&A’s great shops, there’s also an amazing aquarium, diamond museum, clock tower, and a ferris wheel.
+Alongside the V&A’s great shops, there’s also an amazing aquarium, diamond museum, clock tower, and a Ferris Wheel.

 I went up Table Mountain (you can get a cable car).
 Panoramic views here span the whole city, and they’re breath-taking.
 I also stopped by Camps Bay which has a stunning palm tree lined white beach and I’d highly recommend exploring the Cape Peninsula and visiting the penguin colonies.